jpowie01/CUDA-DNN-MNIST/README.md

 $> make run
 ```

-Default values that will be used if above variables were not defined can be found in
+Default values can be found in `src/configuration.h` file.
- `src/configuration.h` file.

 ## Experiments/Benchmarks